tarantool/crud/doc/dev/schema.md

 sharding schema: thus, you don't obliged to use ``ddl`` module and can setup only ``_ddl_*`` spaces manually, if you want. ``crud`` module uses plain Lua tables to store sharding info on routers and storages.

+Tarantool instance may have several vshard routers.
+For each request, only one router is used (specified in `vshard_router` option or a default one).
+Each router has its own ``net.box`` connections.
+Fetching and reload processes are different for each router and do not affect each other since they have separate caches.

 ### When schema is used